Atos20/Crate/README.md

 - Designed using Adobe Experience Design.
 Preview it [here](https://xd.adobe.com/view/a662a49f-57e7-4ffd-91bd-080b150b0317/).

 ## Updates made by our team:
 * We are a small group (7 individuals) of Turing Students, for our current project, we were tasked with adding a style survey for users that will help them determine what their dress style is.
-The survey consists of a series of categories such as tops, bottoms, dresses, shoes, accessories, etc. After I have completed the survey, I am given a summary of my style such as ‘classic but edgy’.
+The survey consists of a series of categories such as tops, bottoms, shoes and accessories.
+After I have completed the survey, I am given a summary of my style such as ‘classic but edgy’.
 Once the user completes the style survey, their user object will be updated with a new column of style, this will allow us to filter the results that the user receives in order to more easily present items that would fit with their style.

 ## Tech Stack
 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)